- State Information

-You sometimes hear people say that the ignition interlock in their car is a “punishment” for a DUI conviction.
+Some may consider an ignition interlock in their car a part of their punishment for a DUI conviction.
 They consider the device part of the DUI package: a fine, a stay in jail, perhaps an impounded vehicle, and now an ignition interlock device, or IID, to install and learn to use.

-But in fact, the purpose of an ignition interlock, or car breathalyzer, is not to punish.
-The device has one purpose only: to prevent alcohol-related road accidents.
+The sole purpose of an ignition interlock, or car breathalyzer, is not is to prevent alcohol-related road accidents.
 It treats all drivers of a vehicle equally, demanding that they breathe into a mouthpiece for a few seconds before starting the engine.

 Most people get used to the interlock quickly.
-The procedure of testing and doing rolling re-tests is not hard to learn.
-It becomes an automatic task like fastening seat belts.
+The procedure of testing and random re-tests becomes an automatic task like fastening seat belts.

 And like a seat belt, an ignition interlock is not a punishment – it’s a safety device.
-If you’ve been convicted of drunk driving, it’s the best friend you have, because it allows you to keep driving, working, going to school, and otherwise lead a normal life, while keeping you and everyone else on the road safe.
+If you’ve been convicted of DUI/DWI or OWI, an interlock allows you to keep driving, working, going to school, and otherwise lead a normal life.
+It may also be a catalyst for changing how you think about your drinking.